 To become a CNO or CNE, you will need to have more than just an MSN.
 To stand out, you need to prove that you know more than just nursing.
 You need to be a business leader.
 There are nursing leadership courses available entirely online that you can take that will help you develop business acumen and gain the necessary leadership skills that can transform hospitals.

 DNP-ENLs are the perfect solution if you feel like you have hit a wall in your career.
 Perfect for working moms, they are offered entirely online so that you can get that high-tier nursing executive job in no time.

 While the CNO is the one who organizes the overall structure of the nursing department, it is the Head Nurse or Nursing Director that organizes the nurses and nursing care standards.
 If you want to deal with people rather than with numbers, this is the leadership role for you.

 Patient care directors are more common in large hospitals where roles are split up.
 Essentially as a Patient Care Director, your leadership role won’t be directing nurses but directing the quality and level of care offered to patients.
 You will be the one who supervises patient care and direct the work of RNs.

 4. Nurse Administration Manager

 Nurse Administration Managers are those who work as a voice for their fellow nurses.
-They are the HR advocate for the nursing divisions and the ones that will communicate between departments, develop budgets to send on to higher tiers, and generally help set the standards for how the department is run.
+They are the HR advocate for the nursing divisions and the ones that will communicate between departments, plan the nursing roster for staff using a caregiver scheduling app, develop budgets to send on to higher tiers, and generally help set the standards for how the department is run.
 They will work closely with the Nursing Director.